frappe/manual_erpnext_com/manual_erpnext_com/www/contents/selling/sales-order.md

+> **Note 1:**
-> Note 1: By clicking on the Action button and selecting 'Maintenance Visit' you can directly fill the visit form.
+By clicking on the Action button and selecting 'Maintenance Visit' you can directly fill the visit form.
 The Sales Order details will be fetched directly.

+> **Note 2:**
-> Note 2: By clicking on the Action button and selecting 'Maintenance Schedule' you can fill the schedule details.
+By clicking on the Action button and selecting 'Maintenance Schedule' you can fill the schedule details.
 The Sales Order details will be fetched directly.

+> **Note 3:**
-> Note 3: By clicking on the Invoice button you can make an Invoice for your services .
+By clicking on the Invoice button you can make an Invoice for your services .
 The sales orders details will be fetched directly.

+{next}